 In 1861, Confederate troops began constructing a compound consisting of mostly of barracks and officers’ quarters on a Virginian plateau called Chimborazo Hill.
 During this period, many soldiers didn’t survive injury because of makeshift hospital facilities; hotels, stores and private homes were often inadequately converted to medical outposts.
 In order to mediate, these nearly-completed recruit barracks were hastily adapted into a large hospital serving injured soldiers.

 The Chimborazo Hospital wasn’t anything modernity would produce.
-Each of the ninety small hospital buildings could accommodate around forty beds, with a total capacity of around 3,600 patients.
+Each of the ninety small hospital buildings could accommodate around 40 beds, with a total capacity of around 3,600 patients.
 Tents were also erected on the grounds if the hospital overflowed.
 Floors and walls were wood, and coated with whitewash both in and outside.
-A woodstove and a single candle in each ward provided heat and light.
+A wood stove and a single candle in each ward provided heat and light.
 The facility also included dead houses, a chapel, a blacksmith shop, among others, bringing the total number of buildings on the ground to about 150.